Market Sector Update

 - Our outlook for the U.S. equity market continues to be constructive despite the usual list of concerns.

-- Companies with stagnant high dividend yields, takeover targets or high debt loads all benefited earlier in the year when 10-year Treasury yields were near record lows.
+- Companies with stagnant highdividend yields, takeover targets or high-debt loads all benefited earlier in 2013 when 10-year Treasury yields were near record lows.